-Military and veteran students at the University of Maryland’s Robert H. Smith School of Business have an opportunity to access one of the best business school educations in the world.
+Military and veteran students at the University of Maryland’s Robert H. Smith School of Business are receiving one of the best business school educations in the world.
 From our world-class faculty and research to our veteran community, no school can provide the value-add that Smith offers.
 In fact, Maryland is one of only 15 Centers of Excellence for Veteran Student Success in the nation.
 We are a military-friendly school that offers many benefits, including financial assistance, partnerships and programming - all with the goal of helping you seamlessly make the transition to a civilian career.

-- Dedicated point of contact for guidance and help for mil/ vet students, through their entire association with Smith.
+- A dedicated point of contact for guidance and help for military/veteran students, through their entire association with Smith

 - Veteran-centered programming

 - In-state tuition extended to veterans of the armed forces of the United States who reside in Maryland and active-duty members of the armed forces of the United States stationed in Maryland or who reside in Maryland

 - Potential for 30% tuition discount for eligible federal employees via our Smith FedGrant program

 Partnerships and Conferences

 Students on active duty status have a number of resources available to them, including potential VA funding such as the Post 9/11 GI Bill.
 In-state tuition is extended to active duty members who are stationed in Maryland or who reside in Maryland.

 Many students on active duty are eligible for both the Montgomery GI Bill and the Post 9/11 GI Bill, and a decision must be made on which to use.
 Resource counseling and information is available through the Smith School’s military and veteran initiative, and more information on VA benefits is available here.